voxel/voxel-modal/README.md

 Add elements to block game interaction when open (for voxel.js).

 Useful for modal dialogs or other UI widgets.
+Used by [voxel-modal-dialog](https://github.com/deathcap/voxel-modal-dialog).

 ## Usage